 The perfect white tee – under $40

 The white tee is the workhorse of your wardrobe.
 For every style under the sun, head to AS Colour in QV Melbourne.
 Opt for classic and boxy, or a baby tee in soft organic cotton.
+And right around the corner at QV Melbourne you'll find Paire.
+Seek out the oversized tee in 100% cotton.
 Once you’ve found your fit, get it in every colour.
 This basics heaven will kit you out from your bucket hat right down to your trackies.

 Vintage denim – under $70

 Denim is the MVP of every outfit.
 If you’re looking for the best fit on a budget, vintage shops are the place to start.
 RetroStar boasts a huge range of denim looks that are already worn-in.
-That includes chic trending pieces like denim maxi skirts, and the ultimate staple: dark blue Levi 501s.
-O.T.C Vintage also has a tonne of pieces destined to be your most-loved, including a range of '90s high-waist mum jeans.
+That includes denim jackets in classic cuts, and the ultimate staple: dark blue Levi 501s.
+O.T.C Vintage also has a tonne of pieces destined to be your most-loved, including a bootcut Y2K jeans.

 A person holding a stack of denim jeans in various shades of blue.